Nicotinic acid: Adverse effects

-The acute adverse effects of high-dose niacin therapy (1–3 grams per day) – which is commonly used in the treatment of hyperlipidemias – can further include hypotension, fatigue, glucose intolerance and insulin resistance, heartburn, blurred or impaired vision, and macular edema.
-With long-term use, the adverse effects of high-dose niacin therapy (750 mg per day) also include liver failure (associated with fatigue, nausea, and loss of appetite), hepatitis, and acute liver failure; these hepatotoxic effects of niacin occur more often when extended-release dosage forms are used.
-The long-term use of niacin at greater than or equal to 2 grams per day also significantly increases the risk of cerebral hemorrhage, ischemic stroke, gastrointestinal ulceration and bleeding, diabetes, dyspepsia, and diarrhea.
+The acute adverse effects of high-dose nicotinic acid therapy (1–3 grams per day) – which is commonly used in the treatment of hyperlipidemias – can further include hypotension, fatigue, glucose intolerance and insulin resistance, heartburn, blurred or impaired vision, and macular edema.
+With long-term use, the adverse effects of high-dose nicotinic acid therapy (750 mg per day) also include liver failure (associated with fatigue, nausea, and loss of appetite), hepatitis, and acute liver failure; these hepatotoxic effects of nicotinic acid occur more often when extended-release dosage forms are used.
+The long-term use of nicotinic acid at greater than or equal to 2 grams per day also significantly increases the risk of cerebral hemorrhage, ischemic stroke, gastrointestinal ulceration and bleeding, diabetes, dyspepsia, and diarrhea.

 Flushing

 Flushing – a short-term dilatation of skin arterioles, causing reddish skin color – usually lasts for about 15 to 30 minutes, although sometimes can persist for weeks.
 Typically, the face is affected, but the reaction can extend to neck and upper chest.
 The cause is blood vessel dilation due to elevation in prostaglandin GD2 (PGD2) and serotonin.
 Flushing was often thought to involve histamine, but histamine has been shown not to be involved in the reaction.
 Flushing is sometimes accompanied by a prickly or itching sensation, in particular, in areas covered by clothing.

 Prevention of flushing requires altering or blocking the prostaglandin-mediated pathway.
-Aspirin taken half an hour before the niacin prevents flushing, as does ibuprofen.
-Taking niacin with meals also helps reduce this side effect.
+Aspirin taken half an hour before the nicotinic acid prevents flushing, as does ibuprofen.
+Taking nicotinic acid with meals also helps reduce this side effect.
 Acquired tolerance will also help reduce flushing; after several weeks of a consistent dose, most people no longer experience flushing.
-Slow- or "sustained"-release forms of niacin have been developed to lessen these side effects.
+Slow- or "sustained"-release forms of nicotinic acid have been developed to lessen these side effects.
+Nicotinamide and inositol nicotinate can be used as no-flush forms of vitamin B3, however the efficacy of the latter is dubious.

 Liver damage

-Niacin in medicinal doses can cause modest elevations in serum transaminase and unconjugated bilirubin, both biomarkers of liver injury.
+Nicotinic acid in medicinal doses can cause modest elevations in serum transaminase and unconjugated bilirubin, both biomarkers of liver injury.
 The increases usually resolve even when drug intake is continued.
 However, less commonly, the sustained release form of the drug can lead to serious hepatotoxicity, with onset in days to weeks.
 Early symptoms of serious liver damage include nausea, vomiting and abdominal pain, followed by jaundice and pruritus.
 The mechanism is thought to be a direct toxicity of elevated serum niacin.
 Lowering dose or switching to the immediate release form can resolve symptoms.
 In rare instances the injury is severe, and progresses to liver failure.

 Diabetes

-The high doses of niacin used to treat hyperlipidemia have been shown to elevate fasting blood glucose in people with type 2 diabetes.
-Long-term niacin therapy was also associated with an increase in the risk of new-onset type 2 diabetes.
+The high doses of nicotinic acid used to treat hyperlipidemia have been shown to elevate fasting blood glucose in people with type 2 diabetes.
+Long-term nicotinic acid therapy was also associated with an increase in the risk of new-onset type 2 diabetes.